-1. decline)?
+1. Which stage of the product life cycle is your product in (introduction, growth, maturity, decline)?
 Explain how this will affect your product and pricing strategies, and your potential for growth.

 2. Describe your product line.
 If you're planning to sell only one product, explain why you made that choice and describe any service enhancements that will complement the product.
-If you're selling more than one product, describe how they fit together in your product line, and explain why you believe this mix of products is the right one for your target market.
+If you're selling more than one product, describe how they fit together in your product line, and why you believe this mix of products is the right one for your target market.